lqhuang/typed-settings/docs/guides.rst

 There are several locations where configuration files are usually stored:

-- In the system's main configuration director (e.g., :file:`/etc/myapp/settings.toml`)
+- In the system's main configuration directory (e.g., :file:`/etc/myapp/settings.toml`)
 - In your users' home (e.g., :file:`~/.config/myapp.toml` or :file:`~/.myapp.toml`)
 - In your project's root directory (e.g., :file:`~/Projects/myapp/pyproject.toml`)
 - In your current working directory